Reopening Thorpe Park Resort in the safest way possible

 Guests will notice new information signage informing them of key safety messages and instructions.

 To support the health and safety of guests and staff during the Covid-19 (coronavirus) pandemic Merlin Entertainments will be using non-contact thermometers to screen the temperature of each guest and employee before they enter Thorpe Park Resort.
-Guests who do not wish to undergo the temperature screening or who have a raised temperature of [37.8°C or above], along with their household group, will not be permitted entry but will be offered a full refund of the admission price of their ticket.
+Guests who do not wish to undergo the temperature screening or who have a raised temperature of [37.8°C or above], along with their household group, will not be permitted entry but will be offered an alternative date for their visit, subject to availability.
 No record of the temperature will be retained and the data will not be used for any other purpose.
 For more information and details of your rights please see our privacy notice or contact us at Customer.email@example.com

 WITHIN THE RESORT – SOCIAL DISTANCING

 We will be introducing clear markers and new signs to allow for social distancing within queues.
 This includes at the park entrance, when queuing for rides, in toilets, in dining areas and more to help guests keep a safe distance from one another.
-Our employees will monitor the queues to ensure that social distancing is being maintained.
+Our employees will monitor the group sizes and queues to ensure that social distancing and group sizes are being maintained.

 We will be rearranging our dining areas to allow for social distancing.
 Tables and chairs will be reconfigured to ensure enough distance between seated parties.
 In areas where different parties are usually seated together, seats will be removed or blocked to ensure there is a suitable gap between guests.